-A number of other important studies have shown that risk- and time preferences measured in the lab are strongly associated with field behavior.
-Sutter et al. (2013) show this for health, savings, and conduct at school, using a of a sample of children and adolescents, and Dohmen et al. (2011) and Fisher (2010) show that risk preferences in particular are strongly associated with career choice.3 Our study differs from the previous studies in two important ways.
-First, by focusing on small-scale entrepreneurs in a development context, we consider a very different sample than all previous studies.
-Second, these previous studies did not focus on competitiveness preferences, and thus we do not know whether the earlier results would have been sensitive to the inclusion of a measure of the willingness to compete.
-These differences may partly explain why we find less of a role for risk-and time preferences in explaining field behavior than the earlier studies.
+A number of other studies have shown that risk- and time preferences measured in the lab are strongly associated with field behavior.
+Sutter et al. (2013) demonstrate this for health, savings, and conduct at school, using a of a sample of children and adolescents, and Dohmen et al. (2011) and Fisher (2010) show that risk preferences in particular are strongly associated with career choice.
+Our paper differs from these studies in two important ways.
+First, by considering a very different sample, namely small-scale entrepreneurs in a development context.
+Second, by including willingness to compete alongside risk and time preferences, which enables us to shed light on which is the more important entrepreneurial trait for competitive choices and successful outcomes.

 The rest of the paper is organized as follows.
 In the next section, we introduce the data from the lab and from the field.
 In section 3, we present the results from our study.
-In section 4, we draw our main conclusions.
+In section 4, we provide concluding remarks.